Crypto-Forge-Labs/crypto-yall/docs/USER_SETUP_GUIDE.md

 | `TELEGRAM_BOT_TOKEN` | Your bot token from Step 5.2 (or leave blank if skipping Telegram) |
 | `TELEGRAM_CHAT_ID` | Your chat ID from Step 5.3 (or leave blank if skipping Telegram) |

 Double-check every value.
-Even one extra space or missing character will cause the bot to fail.
+Even one extra space or missing character can cause the bot to fail.
+Never paste secret values into an AI chat.

 ### Step 6.2: Add Variables